A Canterlot Wedding: Part 1

-Twilight Sparkle is surprised to learn her older brother, Captain of the Royal Guard Shining Armor, is to be married.
+Twilight Sparkle is surprised to learn her older brother, Captain of the Royal Guard Shining Armor, is to be married to Princess Cadance.
 Princess Celestia, her mentor and the ruler of Equestria, has asked Twilight and her friends from Ponyville to help organize the ceremony.
 Twilight is resentful, as she had only learned of the marriage at this late date and received a letter instead of a visit.
 When at Canterlot, she finds security has been increased; a magic shield-shell cast by Shining Armor protects the entire city from an unknown threat.

 Twilight berates her brother; he apologizes and asks Twilight to be his "best mare", to her delight.
 Shining Armor reveals he is marrying her "foalsitter" Princess Cadance, further cheering up Twilight.
 She meets a cold and distant Cadance who has no memory of a special rhyme they used to share.
 During the wedding preparations, Twilight further distrusts Cadance, as she criticizes every aspect of her friends' planning.
 As pressure from the ceremony mounts, Twilight's friends dismiss her claims about Cadance's poor behavior, saying Cadance is just stressed.
 Twilight approaches Shining Armor with her concerns, but Cadance takes him aside, casting a seemingly evil spell upon him.

 The next day, at a wedding rehearsal, Twilight decries Cadance as evil, causing Cadance to run off in tears.
-A furious Shining Armor explains that Cadance is being rude due to pressure from the wedding planning and the spell she cast on him was meant to help him deal with the migraines caused by the casting of the shield.
+An enraged Shining Armor explains that Cadance is being rude due to pressure from the wedding planning and the spell she cast on him was meant to help him deal with the migraines caused by the casting of the shield.
 He dismisses Twilight as his best mare, claiming she shouldn't come to the wedding at all, and he, Celestia and Twilight's friends, who also refuse to believe her, leave her alone to go check on Cadance, who arrives to comfort Twilight.
 When Twilight tries to apologize, Cadance transports her beneath Canterlot.